TeD-Loc: Text Distillation for Weakly Supervised Object Localization: Introduction

-Vision transformers (ViTs)~\cite{gao2021ts} have recently shown potential in modeling long-range dependencies through self-attention, thereby mitigating some limitations of CNNs for WSOL.
-However, they lack the local inductive biases inherent to CNNs, often resulting in weaker local feature representations.
-Vision-language models, particularly contrastive language-image pre-training (CLIP), have emerged as a promising direction by aligning textual and visual features, which can be leveraged for localization tasks using class-level labels~\cite{lin23}.
-Yet, the predominant approaches for extracting localization maps from CLIP, such as gradient-based and attention manipulation methods, rely heavily on ground truth (GT) class information.
-This dependency leads to performance degradation when predicted classes derived from an external model are employed because of feature misalignment and class confusion -- exemplified by the frequent conflation by CLIP of similar classes like "airplane" and "aircraft"~\cite{wang2024learn}.
+Yet, an architectural limitation of transformer-based models is the disconnection between the text embeddings and the local patch embeddings.
+Since the class token aggregates global image semantics rather than spatially grounded representations, it remains poorly aligned with the local features required for localization, making it challenging to extract accurate localization maps. } Moreover, the predominant approaches for extracting localization maps from CLIP, such as gradient-based and attention manipulation methods, rely heavily on ground truth (GT) class information.
+This dependency leads to performance degradation when predicted classes derived from an external model are employed because of feature misalignment and class confusion, as illustrated by CLIP’s frequent conflation of similar classes like ``airplane'' and ``aircraft''~\cite{wang2024learn}.
 Consequently, employing a CLIP model without fine-tuning introduces substantial errors in downstream tasks, prompting the need for strategies that can learn precise localization cues while minimizing reliance on explicit class labels.

-Recently, GenPromp~\cite{zhao2023generative} attempted to address these challenges by framing WSOL as a conditional denoising process, leveraging CLIP embeddings to capture discriminative regions.
-While GenPromp improves localization by using CLIP embeddings, they still rely on external classifiers or GT class labels during inference, adding to their complexity and limiting their applicability in real-world scenarios.
+Recently, GenPrompt~\cite{zhao2023generative} attempted to address these challenges by framing WSOL as a conditional denoising process, leveraging CLIP embeddings to capture discriminative regions.
+While GenPrompt improves localization by using CLIP embeddings, it still relies on external classifiers or GT class labels during inference, adding to their complexity and limiting their applicability in real-world scenarios.
 Moreover, despite robust map generation capabilities, a fundamental limitation remains the inability of CLIP-based methods to localize objects within an image without prior class information.
 This constraint poses a significant challenge for downstream tasks, as they require computing class labels beforehand (Fig.\ref{finalch:fig:main-clip}).
-Given these challenges, we seek to effectively harness vision-language models to learn precise localization cues for WSOL, while mitigating misclassification and reducing reliance on GT labels during inference.
+Given these challenges, we seek to effectively harness vision-language models to learn precise localization cues for WSOL while mitigating misclassification and reducing reliance on GT labels during inference.